Gerjo/Four-Colors-Game/README.md

 Four-Colors-Game
 ================

 Complete the puzzle using only four colors.
+All code is contained within color.html